The Circle of Chaos

 System:

-The player makes a successful roll, modified by their Willpower and Mental Skill.
-The Storyteller will provide a bonus of 0%-50% on the roll, depending on how strong (or weak) the psychic impression is imbedded on the item.
+The Player spends 5 Points of Energy/Blood and makes a successful roll.
+The Storyteller may provide a Temporary modifier bonus of +1 to +30 on the roll, depending on how strong (or weak) the psychic impression is imbedded on the item.
 The Player can add this percentage manually into their HUD before they roll.

 Events involving strong emotions (a wedding/birthday gift, a torture, a long family history, murder of passion) likewise leave stronger impressions than short or casual contact do.
 (See the Roll Chart below.)